ErickAlejo/Edward/README.md

 # Script with paramiko to automate task on ssh
 # How it work
-You only need push multiples IP's on a file and give to script and a command to execute.
-Happy Hacking :)
+You only need push multiples IP's on ips.txt or a excel and run.
-***Note important ! :*** verify that your command produces output that the script can capture
+Note : When you use some command with monitor specific also duration=second !